-- \ If a regime that is initially weak (as defined above) is accompanied by a decision-making procedure that is autonomous in the sense of being able to revise rules, the regime is apt to foster learning at the international level and to lead to the establishment of new rules.
-Institutions have strong decision-making procedures if changes are carried out according to an ex ante plan or, in other words, a procedure spelled out in the regime itself (Kenneth Shepsle as quoted in Ostrom 1990, 58).
+- 1. If a regime that is initially weak (as defined above) is accompanied by a decision-making procedure that is autonomous in the sense of being able to revise rules, the regime is apt to foster learning at the international level and to lead to the establishment of new rules.
+Institutions have strong decision-making procedures if changes are carried out according to an ex ante plan or, in other words, a procedure spelled out in the regime itself (Kenneth Shepsle, cited in Ostrom, 1990: 58).
 We may call such arrangements evolutionary regimes.
-Regimes of this type may turn out to be successful as problem solvers in the long run by giving a strong impetus to learning.
-Many environmental protection arrangements are good examples of this regime type (Haas, Keohane, and Levy, eds., 1993, Breitmeier et al. 1993).
+Regimes of this type may turn out to be successful as problem-solvers in the long run by giving a strong impetus to learning.
+Many environmental protection arrangements are good examples of this regime type (Haas et al., 1993; Breitmeier et al., 1993).
 In contrast, reliant or static regimes, where decision-making procedures are not sufficiently developed to react to external changes, can turn out to be brittle in the face of external changes.
-They can be expected as well to have a low impact with regard to the learning.
+They can be expected as well to have a low impact with regard to learning.
 Still, regimes of this kind may prove effective in managing prolonged conflicts of a static nature.
-A case in point is the Berlin regime (Schwarzer 1990). - \ We can speculate as well about the character of collective-choice mechanisms in autonomous regimes.
+A case in point is the Berlin regime (Schwarzer, 1990). - 2.
+We can speculate as well about the character of collective-choice mechanisms in autonomous regimes.
 A rough distinction separates institutions in which most members affected by the rules participate in modifying them (e.g. the SALT-based regime) and those in which a few privileged members have the authority to modify the rules (e.g. the IMF-based regime).
-We would expect the distribution of benefits flowing from cooperation to vary in terms of this difference.

-\ Regimes also differ with regard to their compliance mechanisms, including monitoring, sanctioning, and dispute-resolution procedures.
+We would expect the distribution of benefits flowing from cooperation to vary in terms of this difference. - 3.
+Regimes also differ with regard to their compliance mechanisms, including monitoring, sanctioning, and dispute-resolution procedures.
 Where compliance mechanisms are highly developed, we would expect that the regime was established to solve what game theory characterizes as a dilemma.
 Regimes with strong compliance mechanisms can be expected to alter the behavior of regime participants considerably.
-On the other hand, weak monitoring, sanctioning, and dispute-resolution procedures should characterize regimes emerging in situations resembling games (Martin 1992, Stein 1983); they will alter behavior only moderately.
-Despite the emphasis rational choice theorists place on them (Coleman 1990, Chaps.
-10-11, Ostrom 1990), the analysis of compliance mechanisms remains an underdeveloped dimension of regime analysis.
+On the other hand, weak monitoring, sanctioning and dispute-resolution procedures should characterize regimes emerging in situations resembling games (Martin, 1992; Stein, 1983); they will alter behavior only moderately.
+Despite the emphasis rational choice theorists place on them (Coleman, 1990: Chs 10-11; Ostrom, 1990), the analysis of compliance mechanisms remains an underdeveloped dimension of regime analysis.

-Actors and issue areas.
+Actors and Issue Areas.
 International regimes govern the interactions of actors in specific issue areas.
 It follows that regimes may vary with respect to the number and type of actors involved as well as the type and scope of issues covered or, in other words, the problem structure.
 The number of actors participating in an international regime may vary from two to the complete set of states.
 Whereas it is more difficult to create regimes with many actors, we do not know much about the effects of numbers on regime consequences.
 Still, it is more or less accepted that the participation of non-state actors (e.g. Greenpeace or Amnesty International) and epistemic communities, at least in the rule-implementation stage, does improve the effectiveness of environmental regimes.
-We can expect as well that learning will be positively affected by agreements that include non-state actors (Haas, ed., 1992, Haas, Keohane, and Levy, eds., 1993).
+We can expect as well that learning will be positively affected by agreements that include non-state actors (Haas, 1992; Haas et al., 1993).